MarlinFirmware/Marlin/Marlin/example_configurations/Prusa/MK2.5-RAMBO-1.3/README.md

 * To create an exact clone of Prusa's firmware.
 For example, the LCD status screen has the Marlin layout, not Prusa's.
 The menus are Marlin menus, not Prusas.
 Changes to both those things are possible, but they make it harder to re-integrate our changes back into Marlin.
 * To implement all the consumer-friendly features in the Prusa firmware.
 Prusa has some "wizards" for printer set-up.
 There are equivalent ways to achieve the same goals in Marlin, but they aren't simple "select and click" style options in the printer menus.
 At the same time, the results using the Marlin equivalent approach are usually better (bed skew compensation is a good example).

-## Building the firmware for the Prusa i3 MK3
+## Building the firmware for the Prusa i3 MK2.5

+**NOTE: This firmware currently only supports MK2.5 that have the newer miniRambo 1.3a board.
+The older 1.0a board is not yet supported.** Adding support for this board should be extremely simple, but at this time we do not have a way to test it.

 Install PlatformIO (e.g. as a Plugin to Microsoft Visual Sudio Code).
 Open the Marlin directory as a PlatformIO project.
 Edit the file "platformio.ini" in the main directory.